-In a limited number of situations, Medicare will pay for skilled nursing care in a nursing home certified to care for Medicare patients.
+In a limited number of situations, Medicare will pay for skilled nursing care in a nursing home that is certified to care for Medicare patients.
 Veterans may also be eligible for federal benefits to help pay the costs of care in nursing homes.

-The Medicaid program funded through the Illinois Department of Healthcare and Family Services will pay for skilled or intermediate nursing care in nursing homes that participate in Medicaid, but only for persons with limited incomes and assets.113 If a person getting Medicaid for care in a nursing home is married, the law usually allows the couple to divide their assets, and allows the spouse not in the nursing home to keep some assets without disqualifying the spouse in the nursing home for Medicaid.114 This is referred to as "prevention of spousal impoverishment" or the "spousal impoverishment" provisions.
+The Medicaid program funded through the Illinois Department of Healthcare and Family Services will pay for skilled or intermediate nursing care in nursing homes that participate in Medicaid, but only for persons with limited incomes and assets.119 If a person getting Medicaid for care in a nursing home is married, the law usually allows the couple to divide their assets, and allows the spouse not in the nursing home to keep some assets without disqualifying the spouse in the nursing home for Medicaid.120 This is referred to as "prevention of spousal impoverishment" (or simply the "spousal impoverishment" provisions).

-The amount that the spouse not in a nursing home can keep is adjusted annually for inflation; it was \$113,640 for 2012.115 That amount is in addition to the couple's house, household goods, a car, and a few other kinds of property that the spouse not in a nursing home can also keep without disqualifying the other spouse for Medicaid.116 In addition, the spouse not in the nursing home may keep any income of up to \$2,841 per month (2012 amount); if that spouse's income is not that high, the nursing home resident may transfer up to enough income for the other spouse to reach that total.117
+The amount that the spouse not in a nursing home can keep is adjusted annually for inflation; it was \$109,560 for 2015.
+121 That amount is in addition to the value of a couple's house, household goods, a car, and a few other kinds of property that the spouse not in a nursing home can also keep without disqualifying the other spouse for Medicaid.
+122 In addition, the spouse not in the nursing home may keep any income of up to \$2,739 per month (2015 amount).
+If that spouse's income is not that high, the nursing home resident may transfer up to enough income for the other spouse to reach that total.
+123

 The Department of Healthcare and Family Services administers Medicaid funding; the Department on Aging assesses persons 60 or older for eligibility for care in nursing homes under Medicaid.
-It can be contacted at (800) 252-8966 (voice and TTY) for a referral to one of its local offices for that purpose.118
+It can be contacted at (800) 252-8966 (voice) or (888) 206-1327 (TTY) for a referral to one of its local offices for that purpose.